vrona/FHE.Chess/docs/data_transformation.md

 # Data transformation

-At this step, [helper_chessset](../server_cloud/model_src/helper_chessset.py) supports the actions of transformation.
+At this step, [helper_chessset.py](../server_cloud/model_src/helper_chessset.py) supports the actions of transformation.

 ## Goal

-This document would help the models to receive the desired input_data in correct format and transformed the ground truth data and output.
+This document would help the [models](model_lifecycle.md) to receive the desired input_data in correct format and transformed the ground truth data and output.
 This includes in training and production contexts.<br>

+**Input data**<br>
-The models are Convolution Neural Network which need input_data with (12,8,8) format and binary data.<br>
+The 1st layers of the models are made of Convolution Neural Network which need input_data of shape (12,8,8) and filled of binary data.<br>

 * format :
     - dim 0 = a layer for each color (2) and type of pieces (6),